orpheus-db/implementation/README.md

 representing a collection of versions of a single relational dataset, with a fixed schema.
 There is a many-to-many relationship between records in the relation and versions that is captured within the CVD: each record can belong to many versions, and each version can contain many records. <!--Each version of the CVDhas a unique version id integer, namely vid.-->
 <!-- Collaborative Version Dataset is the unit of operation in OrpheusDB.
 Each CVD stores dataset and its version information.
 Each version is represented with an unique version vid, _vid_. -->

 Users can operate on CVDs much like they would with source code version control.
 The _checkout_ command allows users to materialize one or more specific versions of a CVD as a newly created regular table within a relational database or as a csv file; the _commit_ command allows users to add a new version to a CVD by making the local changes made by the user on their materialized table or on their exported csv file visible to others.
-Other git-style commands we support include _init_, _create\_user_, _config_, _whoami_, _ls_, _db_, _drop_, and _optimize_.
+Other git-style commands we support include _init_, _create\_user_, _config_, _whoami_, _ls_, _drop_, and _optimize_.

 Users can also execute SQL queries on one or more relational dataset versions within a CVD via the command line using the _run_ command, without requiring the corresponding dataset versions to be materialized.
 Beyond executing queries on a small number of versions, users can also apply aggregation grouped by version ids, or identify versions that satisfy some property. <!-- TODO: UPDATE/INSERT/REMOVE -->